asreview/asreview/docs/source/extensions/extension_visualization.rst

-Multiple plots can be generated with the same code using ["myreview.h5", "myreview_2.h5"]
+Multiple plots can be generated at the same time by adding the files to an array; ["myreview.h5", "myreview_2.h5"].

 \*\*kwargs has the following options:

 .. option:: plot_type="type"

     *type* must be set to one or more of the available plot type; *inclusion*, *discovery*, *limit*, *progression*.

 .. option:: result_format="plot_format"